Travel Safety Tips and Travel Safety Accessories

 Top Travel Safety Tip #9 – Keep your ‘Americanism’ in check

 As an American, I can say this.
-Americans talk too loud, particularly in groups, as if they are shouting over one another.
+Americans talk too loud, particularly in groups, as if we are shouting over one another.
 And we tend to tell complete strangers our life stories in a form of bragging.
+Well, I don’t.
 This is not cool and you are feeding the stigma of the, ‘loud, brash American.’

 While Americans think we live in the best place in the world, not everyone agrees, nor aspires to live there, nor wishes to know every detail of your life within 10 minutes of having met you.
 Use respect, speak in normal tones and divulge information only when asked.
 Otherwise, you are feeding the stereotype and making yourself and others a target.

 Travelers Safety Tip #10 – Review your travel insurance policy